Experienced Philadelphia Motorcycle Accident Attorney

 - Misjudging the motorcycle’s speed

 Yes, absolutely.
-A good Pennsylvania personal injury lawyer will know how to gather evidence that deteriorates over time (witnesses whose memories fade, for example), and he or she will know how to deal with duplicitous insurance companies and their bag of tricks.
+A good Philadelphia personal injury lawyer will know how to gather evidence that deteriorates over time (witnesses whose memories fade, for example), and he or she will know how to deal with duplicitous insurance companies and their bag of tricks.

 Should I settle my claim or take it to court?